-The RAD Editor program outputs error messages on OC and DO.
-If OC and DO are assigned to the same device, duplication of messages on DO is suppressed.
+DO.
+If OC and DO are assigned to the same device,

+messages in Table 20 are written on the OC and DO

+of critical operations in process.
 If an operator response is required, the message is written on OC and DO.
 The operator activates the console interrupt and keys in either of the following codes.